Should You Keep Taking Those Fish Oil And Vitamin D Pills?

 Nearly 19 million Americans take fish oil supplements and some 37 percent of us take vitamin D. Many may be motivated by research that has suggested these pills can protect heart health and prevent cancer.
 On Saturday, NPR published a story on long-awaited research on both supplements that called those claims into question.

 The findings of the trial, called VITAL, were complex.
-When researchers looked at cancer and overall cardiovascular events, they found no protective benefit from taking Vitamin D or fish oil supplements.
-But when they looked only at heart attacks, they did find a benefit, especially for African Americans and people who eat little fish.
-(Researchers say further study is needed to see if those benefits hold up.)
+When researchers looked at cancer and overall cardiovascular events, they found no protective benefit from taking vitamin D or fish oil supplements.
+But when they looked only at heart attacks, they did find a benefit, especially for African-Americans and people who eat little fish.
+(Researchers say further study is needed to see whether those benefits hold up.)

 The story prompted a wave of questions from our readers and listeners.
 Many of you wrote in asking, essentially, should I stop taking these supplements?